Skip to main content

 2. Switch to the Details tab.

-3. Right-click any column header → pick Handles to add it to the view.
+3. Right-click any column header, then select Handles to add it to the view.

-4. Now you’ll see how many system resources each process is hogging.
+4. Now you’ll see how many system resources each process is consuming.

-Command-line tools like Handle64.exe reveal hidden handle counts.
+Command-line tools like Handle64.exe give detailed handle counts for running processes.

 Open Command Prompt as Administrator and run: